DavidAce/h5pp/readme.md

-# libh5pp
+# h5pp
-libh5pp is a C++ wrapper for HDF5 that focuses on simplicity for the end-user.
+h5pp is a header-only C++ wrapper for HDF5 that focuses on simplicity for the end-user.

 ## Features
+* Header only, just include to use.
 * Support for common data types:
     - `ìnt`, `float`, `double` in unsigned and long versions.
     - any of the above types in std::complex<> form.